Working with the Translation Editor

 Finding keys that need to be translated or reviewed is one of the most important tasks.
 The Translation Editor supports various search modes:

-The search only finds translations within the search locale (see the left side of the search field).
+The search only finds translations within the search locale, selected on the left side of the search field.

 Besides providing a search string, you can also filter results based on several criteria: